wuusn/miyano/README.md

 I treat this as an extension for my love [Bear App](http://www.bear-writer.com).

 Let me focus on writting the right thing.
+Once setup, the blog system will never distract you.

+Say goodbye to [Yaml Front Matter](https://jekyllrb.com/docs/frontmatter/). (setting up title, tags, date berfore the content everytime)

+Say goodbye to dealing with the files manually. (pictures and markdown files)

+Say goodbye to ugly writting experience.

+Say goodbye to COMPLEX and USELESS.

-Export the bearnote file and depoly on Github Pages, isn't that cool?
+Just export bearnote files and depoly them on Github Pages.

+Just focus on writting...

+Isn't that cool?

 ## Installation